 The sound of a car door shutting brings me out of my reverie, if reverie it is, and I blink at my surroundings.
 I’m standing at the side of the road with the barbed wire of the fence clenched in my fists, a small, cheap two-door parked about twenty feet away.
 It’s a small wonder I hadn’t heard it before, nor even noticed the headlights.
 There’s a dull pain in my hands.
 A far away pain.
 A someone-else pain.

-Once the driver walking towards me resolves from a blurry black cutout against their headlights to the features of one of my students — a solidly built mountain lion — I relax my grip on the fence.
+Once the driver walking towards me resolves from a blurry black cutout against their headlights to the features of one of my students — a solidly built mountain lion, the one who had called after me in class — I relax my grip on the fence.
 Without saying a word, the puma leads me over to the passenger door of the car and makes me sit in the seat.
-They tear strips from a towel in the back seat to wrap my bleeding paws.
+They tear strips from a towel in the back seat to wrap my bleeding pads.

-My hands.
-My hands covered in lacerations and punctures from the barbed wire.
-They are not my hands.
+My paws.
+My paws covered in lacerations and punctures from the barbed wire.
+They are not my paws.
 They are someone else’s.
 They are somewhere else.

 With my student’s help, I use one of the strips to wipe the tears and snot from my face.
 The mountain lion shuts the door, pads back around the car, and turns the car around on the narrow county road.

 When we reach the university, the cat finally speaks, asking me where I live from there.
 I mumble my address, and another five minutes of silence follow before we pull up in front of the condos I live in.

 Both of us get out of the car, and the mountain lion gives me a hug before I go inside.